kamoltat/teuthology-compression-benchmark/README.md

 # Teuthology Compression Benchmark

-A comprehensive benchmarking tool for evaluating compression algorithms on teuthology log files.
+A comprehensive benchmarking tool for evaluating compression algorithms on a teuthology log file.
 This tool tests 8 different compression algorithms across multiple compression levels with both single-threaded and multi-threaded variants.
+The setup is in a container environment to ensure consistency and fairness.

 ## Overview